On Tilted Losses in Machine Learning: Theory and Applications: Connections to Other Risk Measures

 \section{Connections to Other Risk Measures}

 In this section (and subsequently in Section~\ref{sec:var}) we explore TERM by comparing, contrasting, and drawing connections between TERM and other common risk measures.
-To do so, we first introduce a distributional version of TERM, which is known as entropic risk in previous literature~\citep{ahmadi2012entropic}.
+To do so, we first introduce a distributional version of TERM, which is closely related to entropic risk (measure) in previous literature~\citep{ahmadi2012entropic,follmer2004stochastic}.
 Entropic risk, denoted as $R_X(t; \theta)$, can be viewed as the scaled cumulant generating function of $f(X; \theta)$, i.e.,

-The TERM objective $\widetilde{R}(t;\theta)$ is an empirical variant of entropic risk $R_{X}(t;\theta)$.
-In the next sections (Section~\ref{sec:background_renyi_ce}--Section~\ref{sec:background:dro}), we characterize various relations between tilted risks (TERM or entropic risk) and other common risk measures, both in terms of the empirical variants (involving TERM) and distributional forms (involving entropic risk).
+{We note that entropic risk is usually defined over $t \in \mathbb{R}^{>0}$ in the literature~\citep{follmer2004stochastic}.
+In Eq.~\eqref{eq:entropic_risk} above, we naturally extend its definition to support $t \in \mathbb{R}$.} The TERM objective $\widetilde{R}(t;\theta)$ is {the} empirical version of entropic risk $R_{X}(t;\theta)$ ($t \in \mathbb{R}$). {One of the contributions of this work can be viewed as providing an operational meaning to the value of the (empirical) entropic risk and rigorously investigating its properties for $t \in \mathbb{R}^{<0}$.} In the next sections (Section~\ref{sec:background_renyi_ce}--Section~\ref{sec:background:dro}), we characterize various relations between tilted risks (TERM or entropic risk) and other common risk measures, both in terms of the empirical variants (involving TERM) and distributional forms (involving entropic risk).